Lead singer, guitarist, songwriter for Planets in the Ocean.

 My last official solo record was in 2013.
 I was wanting to start a band called Shelk.
 I did a fundraiser and got the support of my fans to make and release the record.
 Tim and I toured as a duo down the west coast.
 We finished the shows in LA with Ty joining us on Keys.
 The album did pretty-well, KEXP gave it a song of the day nod and the reviews were excellent.
 Shortly after Tim and I were offered some paid shows in Germany for a friend’s wedding, an 8 day fully funded trip.
 This really helped Tim and I bond and decide what the next step was.
 We started Stereo Embers shortly after.

 Stereo Embers has been yet another amazing ride so far.
-This is our current band nearly 6 years later.
+This band lasted over 8 years.
 One of our first shows was sharing the stage with the Presidents.
 At one point, Tim’s close friend Mike McCready got really hyped up about us.
 He offered us a release on his record label (vinyl 7”) and he started wearing our Stereo Embers shirts at his Pearl Jam shows and even wore it on the Stephen Colbert show.
-We have put out 3 EP’s on CD, and the one vinyl.
-We are playing lots of packed houses around the Northwest.
-We have lots of new material being recorded now.
-All of us members are lifers, we all have had a lot of crazy band and music experience along the path and I think that really lends itself to our latest material.
-Every song is a story, every day is a new adventure in sound.
+We put out 3 EP’s on CD, (all sold out) and the one vinyl.
+We played lots of packed houses around the Northwest.

 Somewhere along the way I added a page to my website, advertising that I could (for a reasonable fee) write and record peoples poetry/lyrics into a song of their style choice.
 I am now a hired gun songwriter, helping lyricists and poets make their dream of music come true!